-The information called for by Item 403 of Regulation S-K is presented in the proxy statement to be furnished in connection with the solicitation of proxies on behalf of the Board of Directors of the Registrant for use at its Annual Meeting to be held Thursday, April 20, 2017 and is incorporated herein by reference to the section of the proxy statement captioned "Security Ownership of Certain Beneficial Owners and Management."
+The information called for by Item 403 of Regulation S-K is presented in the proxy statement to be furnished in connection with the solicitation of proxies on behalf of the Board of Directors of the Registrant for use at its Annual Meeting to be held Thursday, April 19, 2018 and is incorporated herein by reference to the section of the proxy statement captioned "Security Ownership of Certain Beneficial Owners and Management."

 On April 16, 2015 the Company's shareholders approved the Farmers & Merchants Bancorp, Inc. 2015 Long-Term Stock Incentive Plan (which replaced the expired 2005 Long-Term Stock Incentive Plan).
-The plan authorizes the issuance of up to 800,000 of the Company's common shares in the form of stock options, restricted stock, performance shares, and unrestricted stock to employees of the Company and its subsidiaries.
+The plan authorizes the issuance of up to 1,600,000 (adjusted for a two-for-one stock split) of the Company's common shares in the form of stock options, restricted stock, performance shares, and unrestricted stock to employees of the Company and its subsidiaries.
 To date, the Company has only made awards of restricted stock under the Plan, which awards are subject to time vesting.
 This requires the executive or employee to remain employed with the Company or the Bank, as the case may be, until the awards have vested or such shares of restricted stock will be forfeited.
-During 2016, 16,150 shares were awarded to 74 employees and 773 were forfeited under its long term incentive plan.
-At year end, 2016, the Company held 579,125 shares in Treasury stock and 43,150 in unearned stock awards.
+During 2017, 32,000 shares were awarded to 74 employees and 1,080 were forfeited under its long term incentive plan.
+At year end, 2017, the Company held 1,134,120 shares in Treasury stock and 92,350 in unearned stock awards.

-Equity Compensation Plan Information

-Number of securities to be issued upon exercise of outstanding options, warrants and rights (a) and rights Number of securities remaining available for future issuance under equity compensation plans (excluding securities reflected in column (a)) (c)

-Equity compensation plans approved by

-security holders \$ 768,470

-Equity compensation plans not approved by •

-security holders \$ -
+Equity Compensation Plan Info mation Number of securities to be issued upon exercise of outstanding options, warrants and rights (a) Weighted-average exercise price of outstanding options, warrants and rights Number of securities remaining available for future issuance under equity compensation plans (excluding securities reflected in column (a)) Equity compensation plans approved by security holders \$ - 1,506,020 Equity compensation plans not approved by security holders \$ - Total \$ - 1,506,020

-Total - \$ 768,470